 It offers manufacturers a handful of services and features that are accessible through a modern web browser.
 Using the software, you can easily manage orders, requests and shipment information, planning and scheduling, and keep an eye on production processes.
 There’s also an integrated finance system to help monitor transactions and other fiscal concerns.

-The system has a handy editor that allows for the creation of customisable workflows which can be linked to the main ERP solution.
+The system has a handy editor that allows for the creation of customizable workflows which can be linked to the main ERP solution.
 There isn’t much information on pricing, sadly, but you can approach the company for a free demo.

 If you’re looking for a good, all-round ERP system, you should definitely consider SAP Business One.
 Highly scalable and powerful, it covers all aspects of a company and provides critical data to help managers make better business decisions.

 The platform can collect data on customers, partners and suppliers.
 It’s also capable of handling financial areas such as general ledger, account maintenance, budgets and foreign currencies.
-Plus, it can organise product information, inventory levels and shipment data – and help create price quotes.
+Plus, it can organize product information, inventory levels and shipment data – and help create price quotes.

 SAP Business One is also integrated with Microsoft Outlook, meaning you can exchange and share data quickly between the two.
 Finally, it offers very useful reports on all areas of your business.

-The system has capabilities for streamlining supply chains, organising shipping and order information, along with managing assets, maintenance and manufacturing – plus it can be used to implement HR and finance processes.
+The system has capabilities for streamlining supply chains, organizing shipping and order information, along with managing assets, maintenance and manufacturing – plus it can be used to implement HR and finance processes.
 This solution is targeted mainly at businesses with complex processes and growth plans, operating in industries such as health, retail, services, manufacturing and distribution.

 Also consider these ERPs